matrix-org/matrix-spec-proposals/proposals/2454-ui-interactive-auth-for-sso.md

-# User-Interactive Auth for SSO-backed homeserver
+# User-Interactive Authentication for SSO-backed homeserver

 Certain endpoints, such as `DELETE /_matrix/client/r0/devices/{deviceId}` and `POST /_matrix/client/r0/account/3pid/add`, require the user to reconfirm their